Risk Factors for Coronary Heart Disease Explained?

 Coronary heart disease occurs when coronary arteries narrow and become clogged due to the buildup of plaque in the heart.
 Blood clots block coronary arteries and cut off blood supply.
 This reduces vital oxygen or blood flow to the heart muscles.
 Without a sufficient blood supply, the heart won't function properly since it is starving for oxygen.

 Coronary heart disease is a condition of cardiovascular disease.
-It leads to a risk of congenital heart conditions, heart failure, stroke, cardiomyopathy and heart valve problems.
+Coronary heart disease increases the risk of acquired conditions such as heart failure, arrhythmias, and myocardial infarction.

 Risk Factors for Coronary Heart Disease

-Much research concludes that youth and children are at increased risk of coronary heart disease due to their poor lifestyles.
+Unhealthy lifestyles in childhood can increase future risk factors for coronary heart disease, though clinically manifest CHD usually occurs in adulthood.
 Some uncontrollable and manageable risk factors are explained to detect and plan for reducing these risks and maintaining good health.

 Uncontrollable risk factors of this disease are: